Last Updated: 2025-09-22 Mon 15:25

 1 Rationale

 Memory problems are inevitable in C programs and learning how to effectively identify and resolve them is an essential skill for low-level development.
-Valgrind is an invaluable ally when diagnosing memory problems as it gives very good clues about the nature of the errors so long as one can interpret its error messages.
-This Lab focuses on fixing an existing code where error messages such as "Invalid Writes" and "120 bytes Definitely Lost" are abundant.
+Valgrind is a valuable ally when diagnosing memory problems as it gives very good clues about the nature of the errors so long as one can interpret its error messages.
+Part of this Lab focuses on fixing existing code where error messages such as "Invalid Writes" and "120 bytes Definitely Lost" are abundant.
 Completing the lab will give solid practice on sleuthing out memory bugs using such error messages.

 Grading Policy